 ABSTRACT

 Sesamum (Sesamum indicum L.) is an important oilseed crop in Andhra Pradesh, playing a vital role in India's agricultural economy through both domestic consumption and export.
-Despite its long history of cultivation, Sesamum constitutes only a small fraction of global vegetable oil production.
+Despite its long history of cultivation, sesamum constitutes only a small fraction of global vegetable oil production.
 Its oil is highly valued for its nutritional quality, antioxidant properties, and stability, making it suitable for culinary, medicinal, and industrial uses.
-Accurate forecasting of wholesale Sesamum prices is essential for stakeholders to make informed decisions and manage market risks efficiently.
-In this context, secondary data on Sesamum prices in Andhra Pradesh from 2008 to 2024 was analysed using autocorrelation with the Box-Pierce test.
-A range of machine learning models were developed, including ARIMA, ANN, SVR, ELM, as well as hybrid and wavelet-based models.
-Among these, the ARIMA+SVR hybrid model exhibited the highest predictive accuracy, enhancing the reliability of price forecasts and contributing to improved planning, market stability, and economic efficiency in the agricultural sector.
+Accurate forecasting of wholesale sesamum prices is essential for stakeholders to make informed decisions and manage market risks efficiently.
+In this context, secondary data on sesamum prices in Andhra Pradesh from 2008 to 2024 was analysed using autocorrelation with the Box-Pierce test.
+A range of models were developed, including the ARIMA model and machine learning models such as ANN, SVR, ELM, as along with hybrid and wavelet-based models.
+Among these, the ARIMA+SVR hybrid model exhibited the highest predictive accuracy, thereby enhancing the reliability of price forecasts and contributing to improved planning, market stability, and economic efficiency in the agricultural sector.

-Keywords: Sesamum prices, two-stage hybrid models, Wavelet decomposition models and machine learning models.
+Keywords: Sesamum prices, two-stage hybrid models, Wavelet decomposition models, machine learning models

 INTRODUCTION